depressed-pho/OC-PHO-Programs/lazy/README.md

 # lazy

-This module provides functions to lazily load modules and lazily evaluate values.
+This module provides functions to lazily load modules and evaluate values.

 ## Modules